mpolinowski/react-under-the-hood/README.md

 As we can see by now - react allows us to create a collection of separate [JSX components](https://reactjs.org/docs/components-and-props.html) and [CSS modules](https://github.com/css-modules/css-modules) that offer isolation to our app logic and component styles.
-Each piece is a building block that is then imported into _./src/index.js_ and bundled & transpiled by Webpack/Babel into a browser-conform website.
+Each piece is a building block, that is then imported into our _./src/index.js_ react interface and bundled & transpiled by Webpack/Babel into a browser-conform website.
 Lets clean up our folder structure to show the separation between main pages (index.js) and components and modules that can be re-used in every page (make sure to also change the relative links inside each file):

 ![](./ruth_06.png)